 Greetings, Geeks!
-This is the first of a (hopefully) monthly series where our staff discusses some highlights of some of our favorite hand-chosen games.
-If there is a modern game that you would like to read what we have to say about it, let us know at [email protected]!
+This is the third of a (hopefully) monthly series where our staff discusses some highlights of some of our favorite hand-chosen games.
+If there is a modern game that you would like to read what we have to say about it, let us know at email@example.com!

 Darkest Dungeon seems like an intimidating game when you first look at it or start playing.
 I grew to enjoy it once I understood how it worked, but yes, it is still tough.
 I wanted my party members to survive for a very long time, but accepted that one bad run is all it would take for any of them or even all of them to perish.
 What I enjoy the most about Darkest Dungeon is the stories that are told through the individuals in my party.

 One of my favorite examples is a Plague Doctor that had lived to see the end of a few dungeons runs, but didn’t make it out one day.
 Before that, I left them gambling in the tavern in which they gained the negative “Gambler” quirk.
 Another time I thought the Abbey would be a better spot for them, then they came away with the “God Fearing” quirk, which surpisingly, also turned out to be negative (can only pray at the Abbey to relieve stress).
 The story of this Plague Doctor who became addicted to gambling and one day came to fear God after an experience in the abbey was a story unique to that character while others in my party walked much different paths.